Master of Arts in Reading (Online)

 Program of Study

-The Masters in Reading is a 33 hour program that includes a sequence of 11 courses that focus on developing a global understanding of literacy as a tool for communication.
+The Masters in Reading program requires a minimum of 33 credit hours that include a sequence of 11 courses that focus on developing a global understanding of literacy as a tool for communication.

 - RED 6749: History and Foundations in Reading and STEM Disciplines (3 credits) (Endorsement